Kinsiu00/selfNote_frontend/README.md

 Once the database and connection has been set up, simply run "npm start" in the root directory of the backend.

-Once the database and connection has been set up, simply run "npm start" in the root directory of the backend.

 ## How to use

 Start by creating an entry.
 Date format is in YYYY/MM/DD, Time is in the 24hr style. (ie: 1644 is 4:44pm)